Jesper Lindstrøm: Napoli

 On 29 August 2023, Serie A club Napoli agreed a deal to sign Lindstrøm from Frankfurt for a reported €30 million package, with the player agreeing a five-year deal.
 He later disclosed that his favourite club, Liverpool, had made an attempt to sign him.
 However, he chose Napoli because he believed he had a better opportunity for playing time there.

 He made his debut for the club on 2 September, replacing Matteo Politano in the 75th minute of a 2–1 home loss to Lazio in the league.

-Loan to Everton
+Loans

 On 26 July 2024, Lindstrøm signed for Everton on a season long loan with an option for a permanent transfer.

-Loan to Wolfsburg

 On 23 July 2025, Lindstrøm returned to Germany, joining Bundesliga club VfL Wolfsburg, on a one-year loan for the 2025–26 season for €1.5 million, with the option of a permanent transfer.

+Lindstrøm was again loaned out during the 2026–27 season, joining Austrian club Red Bull Salzburg.